Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 Icelandic trails are rocky and slippery when wet.
 Low-profile sneakers may lead to ankle injuries.
 Sturdy hiking shoes are required for all tours.

-29. Do you offer hotel pickup?
+29. Do you offer hotel pickup and drop-off?

 Short answer: